 Understanding RFM

 RFM stands for Recency, Frequency, Monetary value.
-It is a time-tested scoring method that remains highly effective.
-It allows you to segment your customer base in a simple yet impactful way.
+It’s a well-tested scoring method that holds up precisely because it’s grounded in actual purchase behavior rather than proxies.
+It lets you segment a customer base in a way that’s simple to explain and act on.

 Practical application